Weber test: Considerations and limitations

-Although no replacement for formal audiometry, a quick screening test can be made by complementing the Weber test with the Rinne test.
+Although there is no replacement for formal audiometry, a quick screening test can be made by complementing the Weber test with the Rinne test.

 The Rinne test is used in cases of unilateral hearing loss and establishes which ear has the greater bone conduction.
 Combined with the patient's perceived hearing loss, it can be determined if the cause is sensorineural or conductive.
 For example, if the Rinne test shows that air conduction (AC) is greater than bone conduction (BC) in both ears and the Weber test lateralizes to a particular ear, then there is sensorineural hearing loss in the opposite (weaker) ear.
 Conductive hearing loss is confirmed in the weaker ear if bone conduction is greater than air conduction and the Weber test lateralizes to that side.
 Combined hearing loss is likely if the Weber test lateralizes to the stronger ear and bone conduction is greater than air conduction in the weaker ear.